ProsperousHeart/cheatsheets/Tools/JupyterNotebooks.md

 - `pip install jupyter`

 If you prefer to use [Anaconda](https://github.com/ProsperousHeart/cheatsheets/blob/master/Tools/Anaconda.md) this is best for beginners.
 Especially since it already has Jupyter AND python installed!

+# How Do I Start A Jupyter Notebook?

+1. In your Anaconda window or terminal, go to whatever folder you want to start at with the top level folder.
+2. Run this command:  `jupyter notebook`